skunkforce/ai_omnAIProject_doc/README.md

 The OmniView GUI is the main part of the OmniProject.
 The Software is used to connect the OmniScope to the Laptop, take measurements and analyse this measurements.

-A representation of the OmniView software structure can be found in the OmniView-Product-Vision Document which is linked in the repository.
+A representation of the OmniView software structure can be found in the OmniView-Product-Vision Document which is linked in the repository under sw/OmniView-Product-Vision.

-The documentation of the OmniView Software Code and the Softwarecode itself can be found in the OmniView repository which is also linked in this repository.
+The documentation of the OmniView Software Code and the Softwarecode itself can be found in the OmniView repository which is linked under sw/OmniView.

+The documentation of the used API's can be found under sw/API/file.
+Currently only the documentation for the FFT API exists.

 ### DLL
 Some parts of the code should be outsourced into a .dll.
-The demo is right now documented in the linked UaDI repository.
+The demo is right now documented in the linked UaDI repository linked under fw/UaDI.

 ## Contact person
 If you got any questions about the documentation please create an issue in this repository.